 (Potential) Shareholders in the Fund are explicitly advised that an investment in the Fund entails financial risks.
-It is advisable to carefully read this Prospectus (of which the Articles of Association form an integral part) and to take note of the contents of this Prospectus in order to make an informed decision on investing in the Fund.
+It is advisable to carefully read this Prospectus (of which the Sustainability Annexes and the Articles of Association form an integral part) and to take note of the contents of this Prospectus in order to make an informed decision on investing in the Fund.